CompuTec/wms-docs/user-guide/transactions/new-stock-counting/new-stock-counting.md

 After enabling the old Stock Counting, you can use all of the checkboxes from this view (both for the old and new option versions):

-After saving, auto return to: – choose where to return after saving Item Details on a document; you can select main menu for this operation or the Item list
+After saving, auto return to: – choose where to return after saving Item Details on a document; you can select the main menu for this operation or the Item list

 Display message after adding batches – configure a message displayed on adding a Batch.
 The message can be based on an SQL query